OptimusCrime/-180-days-challenge-2022/README.md

 80 of 90 sessions recorded = (90 - 80) * 500 = 5000,- NOK
 90 of 90 sessions recorded = (90 - 90) * 500 = 0,- NOK
 ```

+## Disclaimer

+This project was made over the course of a couple of days, with minimal effort put into the quality of the code.
+The project
+reuses a lot of code from earlier projects.